khan4019/jhankarMahbub.com/contributor/README.md

   1. In the summary box below write “First commit from your name”
   1. In the description section, write some description

+13. This is only for the first time.
+  1. Click on the icon (two branch) left side of the develop (where you selected develop from master before)
+  2. You are going to create your own branch
+  3. give it a name like "develop/your-name and Task" (in place of your name after / give your name).
+For example "develop/jhankar- guru pages"
+  4. Below the name you will see **From branch** select develop
+  5. Click on **Create new branch**
 13. On Git for Windows
   1. On the right side, click on “Sync”